Taming Trout

 lake-trout-fishing-3

-As Gord Pyzer explains the perfect winter lake trout rod will bend like a palm tree in a hurricane throughout the fight
+As Gord Pyzer explains the perfect winter lake trout rod will bend like a palm tree in a hurricane throughout the fight.

 As a matter of fact, the best way to envisage what you’re looking for is to think of how a willow or palm tree arcs in a hurricane.
-It bends overs and absorbs the force off the wind.
+It bends over and absorbs the force off the wind.
 That is what you want your rod to do when you’re fighting a trout.
 No matter what direction it runs, to the left, right, up to the surface or down to the bottom, you want your rod to maintain that shape throughout the fight.
 When it does, it is impossible for the fish to gain any sack line and shake your hook.

 Of course, if a little curvature is good you might think that a lot is better and over compensate by using a medium action rod, but if you did, you would pay a big price when the fish initially strikes and you set the hook.
 The rod will buckle with the force and absorb much of the initial power.